 10. Walk Or Bike Along The Tiber River

 Get some fresh air in Rome by strolling along the Tiber River path.
-There is a sidewalk at road level, but you can take the stairs down to the lower level which runs right next to the river.
+There is a sidewalk at street level, but you can take the stairs down to the lower level which runs right next to the river.

 Walking towards Testaccio will give you a more peaceful walk with very few people besides a few local runners, but even right next to Vatican City the lower path never gets too crowded.

 Cool graffiti is plastered all over the stone walls and you can even find pull up bars for exercising next to the path in Testaccio.

 11. Head To The Touristy Rome Attractions At Sunrise

 Of course, Rome’s famous attractions are stunning and should not be missed.
 For a more surreal experience free from crowds, visit the popular areas at odd times.

 Between midnight and 9am, the streets of Rome become basically deserted unless you are near a night club.